sparkflows/sparkflows-docs/docs/kubernetes/minio.rst

 Install Minio
 =============

-Below are the steps for installing Minio on the Kubernetes cluster:
+Below are the steps for installing Minio on the Kubernetes cluster.
+Perform it on any machine from which the Kubernetes cluster is accessible.

 * Assuming kubernetes cluster is up and running and the kubectl is installed, we now need to install kubectl plugin for MinIO that will initialize the MinIO cluster::